PacktPublishing/Hands-On-Data-Analysis-with-Scala/Chapter6/README.md

-Chapter 6: Intro to Spark for distributed Data Analysis
+Chapter 6: Intro to Spark for Distributed Data Analysis
 =======================================================
 To build and run unit tests using SBT: